-Derbyshire families are being encouraged to open up their homes to give adults with disabilities the chance to lead ordinary lives in the community.
+During Shared Lives Week, Derbyshire County Council is encouraging more people to open up their homes to give adults with disabilities the chance to lead an ordinary life.

 Browser does not support script.